-Sheldon Manufacturing continually improves its products.
+Sheldon Manufacturing, Inc. continually improves all of its products.
 As a result, engineering changes and improvements are made from time to time.
 Therefore, some changes, modifications, and improvements may not be covered in this manual.
 If your unit's operating characteristics or appearance differs from those described in this manual, please contact your SHEL LAB dealer or customer service representative for assistance.